raspberrypilearning/turtle-tracker/en/step_3.md

 ## Draw the route

-In this step, you will use the Pen{:class="block3extensions"} extension to draw a path to show the turtle’s movement, and will then add stamps to represent its known locations.
+In this step, you will use the Pen{:class="block3extensions"} extension to draw a path to show the turtle’s movement, and will then add a stamp to represent its known locations.

 When a tag is placed on a turtle, it uses the Global Positioning System (GPS) to detect its current position from a satellite.
 This data is stored and can be used to work out the route taken by the turtle.